 Our software is aggressively priced at the utility and desktop productivity level and cannot support the additional costs associated with this pre-sales activity.

-We would welcome the opportunity to provide you with as much information as possible in a self-service methodology:
+We welcome the opportunity to provide you with as much information as possible in a self-service methodology (below):

 While we are a privately held corporation and do not release financial statements, relevant financial information is available from third-party sites, including Dun & Bradstreet.